shaunthom/Choosing-Who-To-Learn-From/README.md

 ### Setup Requirements

 Before diving in, ensure you have:
-- A PHP and MySQL supporting server environment.
+- A MySQL supporting server environment.
 - Python setup for Flask backend operations (optional for extended functionalities).
 - A contemporary browser ready for modern web applications like Chrome, Brave Browser, Safari, etc.